 Backed by pine trees, the building has great charm and, with white walls hung with striking marine photography, quirky lighting and plenty of cosy corners to make your own, it’s a delightful spot.

-Now operated directly by Dromquinna Manor, with James Doyle as Manager and Head Chef Paul O'Loughlin leading a good kitchen team, the Boathouse has established itself as a favourite destination in the area.
+Now operated directly by Dromquinna Manor, with James Doyle as Manager and Head Chef Paul O'Loughlin leading the kitchen team, the Boathouse has established itself as a favourite destination in the area.

 Offering quality casual food during the day, it’s a great amenity for the families holidaying in the “glamping” tents in the grounds but it’s also open to the general public and - while it's pitched to be a popular destination rather than a foodie event - it’s hard to imagine a more attractive setting for a relaxing lunch or snack, especially when the weather favours al fresco dining on the terrace.

 At night, as the light fades on the mountains across the bay, it becomes a highly atmospheric restaurant that’s fun for groups and yet romantic for twosomes too.

 The Bistro opens at 12.30pm and the same extensive menu is offered all day until closing, while the Wine Bar offers a small nibbles menu with anything from sea-salted fries to oysters with Tabasco.

-Meals begin promisingly with good breads (the brown bread is especially gorgeous) and menu choices lean heavily towards the local fish and shellfish, although beef, chicken and pasta are also offered, and quite a few items are available as either starters or mains.
+Meals begin promisingly with a selection of breads (the brown bread is especially good) and menu choices lean heavily towards the local fish and shellfish, although beef, chicken and pasta are also offered, and quite a few items are available as either starters or mains.
 While a statement says that all their produce is 'from suppliers we know and trust,' a little more information would be welcome and interesting.